 Course Changes for Fall and Spring Semesters

-A student may change (add or drop) courses during the first five calendar days of the fall and spring semesters after consultation with the advisor.
-An add/drop form must be completed and returned to the Registrar’s Office within the five-day period.
+A student may change (add or drop) courses during the first seven class days of the fall and spring semesters after consultation with the advisor.
+An add/drop form must be completed and returned to the Registrar’s Office within the seven-day period.

-Classes may not be added after the first week without permission of the Committee on Academic Standing.
-After the first five calendar days of either semester, a student who is taking four or more courses may drop a course up to one week after midterm, after consulting with the advisor and the instructor of the course.
-The dropped course counts as one of the 37 courses that a student can elect without extra charge.
+Classes may not be added after the deadline without permission of the Committee on Academic Standing.
+After the first seven class days of either semester, a student who is taking four or more courses may drop a course up to one week after midterm, after consulting with the advisor and the instructor of the course.

 After the drop deadline, a student may drop a course without the penalty of failure only with approval from the Committee on Academic Standing.
 Only extraordinary circumstances warrant the committee's approval of such a request.